Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Compositional Certificates

 \begin{lemma} {Given a CRWA certificate for an RWA task with parameters $\states_I$, $\states_G$, and $\states_U$, all trajectories guided by the meta-controller starting at any point in $\states_I$ will reach $\states_G$ in a finite number of steps while avoiding $\states_U$.
 In other words, a CRWA certificate provides a correct solution for the RWA task.} \end{lemma}

 \paragraph{CRWA Data Sampling.} When training certificate $V_i$, it is important that the training dataset contains sufficient states sampled from $\states^i_I \setminus \states^i_G$.
-Otherwise, $V_i$ might learn to assign values greater than $\beta^i$ as much as possible in order to meet constraint \eqref{eq:CLBFcond2}.
-However, this cannot happen for states in $\states^i_I\setminus\states^i_G$ because of constraint \eqref{eq:CLBFcond1}.
-To ensure that states in the region $\states^i_I \setminus \states^i_G$ are included in the training data, we can query a DNN verifier to identify points in that region and then include in the data set those points as well as a random subset of their neighbors.

-\paragraph{Initialization for CRWA Training.} When training certificate $V_i$, it is important that the training dataset contains sufficient states sampled from $\states^i_I \setminus \states^i_G$.
-Otherwise, $V_i$ might learn to assign values greater than $\beta^i$ as much as possible in order to meet constraint \eqref{eq:CLBFcond2}.
-However, this cannot happen for states in $\states^i_I\setminus\states^i_G$ because of constraint \eqref{eq:CLBFcond1}.
-To ensure that states in the region $\states^i_I \setminus \states^i_G$ are included in the training data, we can query a DNN verifier to identify points in that region and then include in the data set those points as well as a random subset of their neighbors.
+Otherwise, $V_i$ might learn to assign values greater than $\beta^i$ as much as possible in order to meet constraint \eqref{eq:CLBFcond2}, as opposed to appropriately assigning all states in $\states^i_I\setminus\states^i_G$ to have values less than $\beta^i$, due to an insufficient loss penalty for constraint \eqref{eq:CLBFcond3}.
+To ensure that states in the region $\states^i_I \setminus \states^i_G$ are included in the training data, we can identify states over constrained subspaces in $\states^i_I \setminus \states^i_G$, and then include in the data set those points as well as a random subset of their neighbors which likely lie in the same region.

 \paragraph{Tradeoffs in choosing Intermediate Goals for CRWA certificates.} It is possible to further reduce the state space for individual certificates in a CRWA certificate by using a more precise description of the goal states.
 In particular, we could set the goal states as follows: